 This characteristic need not be a restriction as it is certainly possible for a function or terminal to have a side effect when executed.
-In fact, this is the case for the sorting program which contains a function with the potential side effect of exchanging a pair of elements in a vector.
+This is often the case for the sorting program, which contains a function with the potential side effect of exchanging a pair of elements in a vector.
 In practice, it is common for side effects to be present.
 Some additional examples of useful side effects are assigning one variable to another or changing the direction a robot is facing.

 Our function set may include conditional functions that provide the evolved programs with the ability to make decisions.
 Conditional functions selectively evaluate their arguments.
 As an example, consider a function, with an arity of three, such as (if arg1 arg2 arg3).
 The function is evaluated by evaluating the first argument and if the result is true, the second argument is evaluated; otherwise, the third argument is evaluated.
 Iterative constructs are possible, too, as a function may evaluate one of its arguments multiple times.
 Additional complexity is introduced, however, by the necessity to limit the number of iterations and nesting level so as to avoid a situation where the evaluation of an individual can take an excessively long time.
 Some work has been done to allow recursive formulations, although success in this area has been somewhat limited.

-As in other machine-learning paradigms such as neural networks, the potential to over fit the training data (GP test cases) exists.
+As in other machine-learning paradigms, such as neural networks, the potential to overfit the training data (GP test cases) exists.
 Overfitting can occur when the solution effectively "memorizes" the data, thus providing little more than an elaborate lookup table.
-One simple way to help curtail this effect is through the use of a parsimony factor.
+One simple way to help curtail this effect is through using a parsimony factor.
 A parsimony factor is typically a small fraction multiplied by the number of nodes within the program tree, the result of which is incorporated into the fitness function.
 The idea is to reward smaller, presumably more general solutions.
 In addition, you are encouraged to use appropriate experimental design techniques.
-For example, if you are attempting to develop a model to be used for prediction, it is a good idea to restrict the fitness evaluation to a subset of the available data.
-In this way, the remaining data can be used to measure the predictive performance of the resulting model.
+For example, if you are attempting to develop a model for prediction, it is a good idea to restrict the fitness evaluation to a subset of the available data.
+In this way, the remaining data can measure the predictive performance of the resulting model.